 The VAT shelter reserve relates to income received as part of the housing stock transfer agreement.
 The receipts can be used to support either revenue or capital spend.

-The Council's self insurance reserve meets insurance liabilities in respect of its obligations as an employer, liability to the public and for Council property, limited to the first £5,000 (£10,000 for Employer's Liability) of every claim up to £100,000.
+The Council's self insurance reserve meets insurance liabilities in respect of its obligations as an employer, liability to the public and for Council property.
 The level of the fund is reviewed once every 3 years by external advisors.
-Excesses for 2013/14 are to be determined in accordance with a new insurance contract with effect from May 2013.